-The equivalent Kubernetes manifests would have more than 200 lines of yaml!
+The equivalent Kubernetes manifests would have more than 300 lines of yaml!

-or an object that supports these fields:
+It can also be an object with these fields:

 dockerfile: the path to the Dockerfile.
 It is a relative path to the build context (default:

 target: build the specified stage as defined inside the Dockerfile.
 See the multi-stage build Docker official docs for details.

 args: add build arguments, which are environment variables accessible only during the build process.
 Build arguments with a value containing a